gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 weight = 1
 +++

-This toy problem has two objectives: to act as an exercise for crowdsourcing data, and to evaluate model performance on a word association task.
+This toy problem has two objectives: to act as an exercise for crowdsourcing data [(here!)](https://gillandsiphon.pythonanywhere.com/.
+)), and to evaluate model performance on a word association task.

 ### Task Definition